 Medical management post-endoscopy

-Helicobacter pylori eradication - see separate Helicobacter pylori article:
+Helicobacter pylori eradication - see the separate Helicobacter Pylori article:

 - Patients who test positive should receive a one-week course of eradication therapy.